 David immediately spoke up.
 “You’re missing the bigger picture.”
 He saw something I didn’t.
 Again, that’s what he does.
 That’s his mission in life to use his Christ-centered leadership to guide people to their happiness and higher purpose.

-You see, I had handed David a copy of my new book (Single Dad Seeks) when we first met and explained that I was in the process of working with a new agent who was going to make me and The Whole Parent into a national forum for single parenting.
+You see, I had handed him a copy of my new book (Single Dad Seeks) when we first met and explained that I was in the process of working with a new agent who was going to make me and The Whole Parent into a national forum for single parenting.
 She’s an online content placement agent.
 She’s going to get my content, my story, published all over the place.
 And in return for that, I will get more exposure, sell a few more books, and over the long run become more of a spokesperson for single parents in the national media.
 (Ask me later about when the Today Show came to my house and interviewed me about this blog and my writing and my single parenting experience.)

-“You don’t need to take any full-time job,” David continued.
+“You don’t need to take any full-time job,” he continued.
 “You are being served up by the universe, and this agent came into your life for a reason.
 And, in fact, so did I.”

 There is was.
-David was confronting my work/money fear that goes something like this, “What if I don’t take that full-time job and my book fails?
+He was confronting my work/money fear that goes something like this, “What if I don’t take that full-time job and my book fails?
 What if the freelance work dries up again?
 What if I get depressed?
 How will I survive without a good job and good health insurance.”

 That was last week.
 This week the conversation continues.
 And the challenges to my old fear-based beliefs have been showing up in spades.
-On Thursday, I had my 2nd consulting meeting with Daniel, and we had a great session.
+On Thursday, I had my 2nd consulting meeting with him, and we had a great session.
 I’m excited and energized by the work with him and his team.
 And I left the meeting feeling more confident and happy with my “freelance” choice than ever before.
 I still had a few job interviews moving forward for the week, but I was considering what it would feel like to tell them “no” and not do the interview at all.
 I was working on my fear.
-I wasn’t there yet, but Daniel was helping me challenge my fear-based belief.
+I wasn’t there yet, but he was helping me challenge my fear-based belief.

-As I left David’s office that afternoon, I was looking at my email and deleting all-new “recruiter/job offer” emails until ONE caught my eye from a recruiter named Jill.
+As I left his office that afternoon, I was looking at my email and deleting all-new “recruiter/job offer” emails until ONE caught my eye from a recruiter named Jill.
 I got in my car and noticed that Jill had also left me a voicemail.
 Rather than delete Jill’s email, I clicked on her phone number, saying to myself, “Okay, Jill (Universe) let’s see what you’ve got right now.
 I’m ready to be delivered.”

 I left a voicemail for Jill.
 I deleted her voicemail without listening to it.
 Let’s cut to the chase, Lord, I said to myself.
 About 10 minutes later an excited Jill calls and begins to unpack this exciting opportunity in Austin, Texas with a small company that thinks I might just be what they need to jumpstart their growth and take care of their lead requests that the team has been too busy to respond to.
 (A Great problem for a company to have until it’s starting to piss off the leads and it becomes the brand of the company that they can’t handle any more business.)